PROMIS - Prostate MRI Imaging Study: Evaluation of Multi-Parametric Magnetic Imaging in the Diagnosis and Characterisation of Prostate Cancer

 Where is it taking place?

 PROMIS is divided into a pilot phase and a main phase.
-The pilot phase will be run in two centres and the main phase will be conducted at approximately 6 UK centres in total (including the original pilot centres)
+The pilot phase was run in two centres and the main phase will be conducted at approximately 6-9 UK centres in total (including the original pilot centres)

 -University College London Hospital NHS Foundation Trust (original pilot centre)